trevrosen/Redis-Cacheable/README.markdown

 #Redis Cacheable

-Nothing to see here just yet.
-Move along.
-Move along.

-If you're deadset on NOT moving along, here's a breakdown of the library's basic purpose:

 RedisCacheable offers a generic way to cache Ruby objects in Redis in an organized way.
 It currently uses Ruby's Marshal module, to create string representations of object graphs, so the